TeamRegio/EpiRegioDB/docs/UseCases.rst

 Cell type score
 ~~~~~~~
-*Cell type score* is the absolute product of the regression coefficient and the DNase activity, indicating how important a REM is in this cell type.
-The higher the value, the higher the REMs expected contribution to its gene's expression in this cell type.
-The regression coefficient is not cell type-specific, but the DNase activity is and therefore enables the comparison of REMs in between different cell types.
+*Cell type score* is the absolute product of the regression coefficient and the DNase1 activity, indicating how important a REM is in this cell type.
+The higher the value, the higher the REMs expected contribution to its target gene's expression in this cell type.
+The regression coefficient is not cell type-specific, but the DNase1 activity is and therefore enables the comparison of REMs in between different cell types.

 Cell type activity
 ~~~~~~~
-*Cell type activity* is the DNase signal for the cell type measured in the REM region.
-It is normalized within the two consortia that were used to generate the data hosted by the server.
+*Cell type activity* is the DNase1 signal for the cell type of interest measured in the REM region.
+It is normalized for sequening depth.